JelaniThompson/Meteo/README.md

 # Meteo
-An app that displays your local weather (Celsius and Fahrenheit)
+An app that displays the weather in your city (Celsius and Fahrenheit) View working demo here: http://codepen.io/Jelani/full/KzPybB/